Table of Contents

 By contrast, BTC lacks a functional application that might be easily classified as a layer 3 application.
 There is a continuous discussion about whether initiatives to " forcibly integrate" DApp features into BTC are worthwhile.
 According to some in the industry, BTC will always be a network optimized for crypto money transactions, not DApps.

-These individuals point out that the layer 1 BTC chain now has an industry-leading market cap ($1.3 trillion), dwarfing the aggregate TVL and market cap of all Layer 3 enterprises.
+These individuals point out that the Layer 1 BTC chain now has an industry-leading market cap ($1.3 trillion), dwarfing the aggregate TVL and market cap of all Layer 3 enterprises.
 Based on the financial numbers, Bitcoin may not be in desperate need of Layer 3 capabilities.

 Differences Between Layer 1 Layer 2 and Layer 3 Blockchains